Last updated

 Conclusion

 If you're running an agency, a traditional sales method might not be for you.
 Instead, you should consider adopting a more modern approach.
 Creating a sales funnel that can help you attract the right leads and, when it's time – manage or convert them, is crucial to get right in order to build a long term business.
 Especially in a competitive market.
-As your pipeline grows, don't forget to use folk to manage it.
-Unlike other CRMs, it's built to support multiple business functions including sales and marketing teams so that they collaborate and make use of folk's marketing automation features and easy to customize sales pipelines.
-Try folk today, free.
+As your pipeline grows, don't forget to use folk CRM to manage it. folk CRM is specifically designed as the best solution for growing agencies with teams of 20-50 people, built to support multiple business functions including sales and marketing teams so that they collaborate and make use of folk's marketing automation features and easy to customize sales pipelines.

 More resources